Code-Institute-Submissions/ms1-2-astra-rental/README.md

 ### Imagery

 - Imagery is important.
 The large, background image is designed to let you feel involved!
+Also added many images to let the site be very intuitive.

 ### Wireframes